Ramona-Flower/GithubAIPy/README.md

 # GithubAIPy

+They released this recently, so why not make a wrapper of it, to use everywhere !

 A Python package to interact with GitHub AI models.
 Easily authenticate and query AI models using a simple and intuitive interface.

 ## Installation